bloominstituteoftechnology/Precourse/Lesson5-JS-IV/README.md

     let nums = [ 1, 2, 3, 4, 5, 6, 7, 8, 9]
     let words = [ 'Hi,', 'my', 'name', 'is', 'Dan']

-    //We can write the anonymous function directly into the .reduce parenthese
+    //We can write the anonymous function directly into the .reduce parentheses
     //If we leave out the starting item, it will always start at the first item. let sums = nums.reduce( function(acc, item){
         return acc + item;